aces/Loris/raisinbread/README.md

 ##### Sourcing SQL
-If the database being used is already populated and contains any tables or data, the following command must be used in the main LORIS root directory:
+If the database being used is already populated and contains any tables or data, the following command must be used in the main LORIS root directory.
+Note that these commands will erase all the data in the database.
+Ensure that a backup is available if this data is important:

 ```bash
 cat raisinbread/instruments/instrument_sql/9999-99-99-drop_instrument_tables.sql \
     SQL/9999-99-99-drop_tables.sql | mysql
 ```
 ***Note:** This command can also be used at any step to empty and delete all RaisinBread tables.*

+***Important:** Ensure that the above commands were completed properly and that all the tables were dropped before continuing the installation process.*

 In order to be able to use the RaisinBread dataset, the LORIS SQL schema needs to be sourced, followed by the different instrument schemas and finally the actual RB data.